 One of the highlights to be seen at Colonial Williamsburg is a world-renowned progression of Britain’s famed “Brown Bess’ muskets, which forms the backbone of Lock, Stock and Barrel.
 Supporting this unique collection are those related arms carried by officers, cavalrymen, sailors, Native Americans, and the semi-military firearms carried by American militiamen.
 Also represented are the Dutch, French and American-made arms used extensively during the Revolutionary War.
 Capping off the exhibition is a selection of very fine flintlock guns once owned by Lord Dunmore, Virginia’s last Royal Governor, followed by a hint of what the fledgling United States armed itself with after the war was won.

-Come fire reproduction 18th-century firearms at the Colonial Williamsburg Musket Range.
-Participants will fire two different reproduction 18th-century flintlock firearms commonly used during the Revolutionary War period, and learn some of their history.
-Participants will fire live rounds at a target.
+Get into the spirit of 1776 at the Colonial Williamsburg Musket Range.
+For just $76, participants will fire live rounds at a target from two different reproduction 18th-century flintlock firearms commonly used during the Revolutionary War, and learn about the history of the weapons.

 Must be age 14 or older to participate.
 Guests ages 14 – 17 must be accompanied by a legally responsible adult*.
 All participants must sign a waiver, or have a waiver signed by a legally responsible adult.
 A valid photo ID required to receive a waiver.
 All signed waivers must be turned in upon arrival at the musket range.

 Participants must report to the front lobby of the Williamsburg Lodge 15 minutes prior to their session start time to allow for transportation to the range.
 Shuttle transportation is required; participants may not drive themselves to the range.